Shared Mobility Software has taken the Automotive Industry by storm over the last few years.

 Other factors - cost-sensitivity, for example - will continue to drive people towards Usership and subscription models of vehicle ownership.

-In our view, the integration of autonomous vehicles into fleets will continue, but building the
+In our view, the integration of autonomous vehicles into fleets will continue, but building the infrastructure for an affordable, sustainable multimodal travel reality is a more pressing demand.

 And finally, the cascading effects of innovation within the Shared Mobility Software sector will mean people are more connected, more aware, and more conscious of their impact on the environment, and this is something to be celebrated.